 In summary, ERPs are currently doing a lot to empower businesses in a challenging economy.
 Usage of these platforms can drive regular commercial activity, which is sorely needed for a full economic recovery.

-If you are thinking of investing in ERP software like SAP Business One, you will need a trustworthy vendor like ANSI for its implementation.
+If you are thinking of investing in ERP software like SAP Business One, you will need a trustworthy SAP vendor like ANSI for its implementation.
 ANSI’s success stories should illustrate why companies go to us for their ERP solutions.
 ANSI is committed to supporting Filipino businesses through health and economic crises—and to help them emerge stronger in the future.
-Watch this space for more industry news about all things related to ERPs, and learn how ANSI can be part of your enterprise development!
+Watch this space for more industry news about all things related to ERPs.
+Contact ANSI and learn how you can be part of your enterprise development!